 Nokesville in Prince William County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 38.282′ N, 77° 31.307′ W. Marker is in Nokesville, Virginia, in Prince William County.
-Marker can be reached from Trotters Ridge Place 0.1 miles north of Neigh Way, on the right when traveling north.
-Effingham is on the grounds of Effingham Manor Winery.
+38° 38.66′ N, 77° 31.235′ W. Marker is in Nokesville, Virginia, in Prince William County.
+Marker is at the intersection of Aden Road (Virginia Route 646) and Trodders Ridge Place on Aden Road.
 Touch for map.
-Marker is at or near this postal address: 14325 Trodders Ridge Place, Nokesville VA 20181, United States of America.
+Marker is at or near this postal address: 14101 Aden Road, Nokesville VA 20181, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-A different marker also named Effingham (approx. 0.4 miles away); Cedar Run Court House Site (approx. one mile away); Asbury Church Colonial Road (approx. 2 miles away); White Hall (approx. 3.4 miles away); 1822 Tavern Site (approx. 3.7 miles away); Brentsville (approx. 3.7 miles away); The Tavern (approx. 3.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured Effingham (approx. 0.4 miles away); Asbury Church (approx. 1.2 miles away); Cedar Run Court House Site (approx. 1.2 miles away); Colonial Road (approx. 1.9 miles away); White Hall (approx. 3.2 miles away); 1822 Tavern Site (approx. 3.3 miles away); Brentsville (approx. 3.3 miles away); The Tavern (approx. 3.3 miles away).
 Touch for a list and map of all markers in Nokesville.

 More.
 Search the internet for Effingham.